 - John Tanzella, IGLTA President/CEO

 Go Thai.
-Be Free. is the slogan that we feel sums in a gay vacation in Thailand.
+Be Free. is the slogan that we feel sums up a gay vacation in Thailand.
 It says it all.
 There are options for every need, choice and taste.
 Thailand is much more than go-go bars, discos and parties.
 Free yourself and be who you are!